Douglas Fir Trail Project

 Is there any risk to nearby homes?

 The City is conducting monthly inspections to help monitor the Douglas Fir Trail slope.
-At this time, we have found no imminent risk to nearby homes.
+At this time, The City’s review of existing information suggests that there is no immediate danger to the adjacent properties.

 Is the Bow River pathway closed?

-As usual, the Bow River pathway is seasonally closed from November to May due to ice and unsafe conditions in winter.
+Yes.
+As usual, the Bow River Pathway will be closed from November to May each year because of ice and unsafe winter conditions.

 When will the Douglas Fir Trail reopen?